-BAM Nuttall (the Company) is a wholly owned subsidiary of the Royal BAM Group n.v.
-Our purpose is to enhance people's lives by creating sustainable environments.
+BAM Nuttall (the Company) is a wholly owned subsidiary of Royal BAM Group nv.
+Our purpose is to create sustainable environments that enhance people's lives.
 We design, construct and maintain civil engineering infrastructure across sectors, through three delivery centres - Transport, Major Projects and Regions.